 Control BP, quit smoking, exercise daily, and schedule yearly health check-ups.

-Neck Cervical PIVD Causes, Symptoms & Treatment Explained by Experts (2025)
+Neck Cervical PIVD: Causes, Symptoms & Treatment Options

 What Is Cervical Disc Prolapse (PIVD)?